edgedb/imdbench/README.rst

 Methodology
 -----------

-This benchmark is called RealCruddyBench, as it attempts to quantify performance of realistic queries that will be required be any non-trivial web application.
+This benchmark is called RealCruddyBench, as it attempts to quantify performance of **realistic** CRUD queries that will be necessary in any non-trivial web application.
 In this case, we are simulating a `Letterboxd <https://letterboxd.com/>`_-style movie review website.

 Schema
 ^^^^^^